Defending the sustainability and function

 Write to your MP!

-Farmers, we need you and we all need good relations in our communities - we want to support your appeals for fair deals and back your efforts to prioritise farming initiatives.
+Farmers, we need you - we all need good relations in our communities.
+We want to support your appeals for fair deals and back your efforts to prioritise farming initiatives.
 We also need you to manage the hedgerows on your land sustainably, so that everyone can access a healthy, vibrant countryside in support of our physical and mental health.

-Please - follow the advisories found here and throughout this site!
+Please - advisories can be found here and throughout this site!

 Help positive changes in practice to gain ground before cascade failure